joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-strings/strings-example-ascii-art.md

   white or completely black.

-As soon as the application starts, the AsciiArtBuilder class loads and parses the contents of the text file in order to create the “stack” of images that it will display, using the following code from the AsciiArtBuilder class’s `parseImageInfo()` method:
+As soon as the application starts, the AsciiArtBuilder class loads and parses the contents of the text file in order to create the "stack" of images that it will display, using the following code from the AsciiArtBuilder class's `parseImageInfo()` method:

     var lines:Array = _imageInfoLoader.data.split("\n");